awestover/enchantedForest/story/story4_kevin.md

 Shouldn't you be sharing these concepts with azalea as well?

-Kienan paused, seemingly calculating how much he should reveal.
+Kienan paused, uncertain how much he should reveal.

+I don't want to ruin your image of your friend.
+It's fine.
+Go ahead.

 Azalea has... certain qualities that makes her a bad candidate for initiation.
 She is too trusting in her family heritage, overly zealous in following Rand's path.
-Rand's arrogance and sense of righteousness was his downfall, and gave Malimost control over the Lampyridae Citadel.
+Rand's arrogance and sense of righteousness were his downfall, and gave Malimost control over the Lampyridae Citadel.
 Rand believed that he had to maintain his position as the supreme levancer, that he alone contained an impeccable/flawless sense of morality.
 He ran a dictorship on levancy, entrusting himself with the role of being the sole guardian of the levant.

 Bob hesitated.
 Here is the most knowledgable levancer that remains free of Malimost's influence, basically telling him that everything Azalea and her order had taught him was wrong.